Call for sessions C++ Day 2020 – November 28 (Online)

 Read here and then submit your proposal

-Currently, we accept talk proposals in both English and Italian (if you are confident with both, please choose “I could speak both”, because we would like to set up an agenda with both Italian and English talks).
+Currently, we accept talk proposals in both English and Italian (if you are confident with both, consider English).

 Talks can be 30-min or 50-min long, however we are open to other session lengths and formats.
 In case, please reach out.